hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

 - closed epics are moved to `Acceptance`
 - epics within `Acceptance` column are accepted by [Trifecta](#trifecta) prior to the meeting
-- ensure newly created epics are well created (TODO: define criteria)
+- ensure newly created epics are well created _TODO: define_
 - adapt epic priorities
 - create new [Sprint](#sprint-planning) project